Areas of practice

 - LGBTQ2S couples and families in conflict, crisis or transition

-- Queer and trans folks coping with trauma and mental illness
+- Queer and trans folks coping with complex intersections of trauma, identity and mental illness

 - QTBIPOC willing to work with a White settler who does her work